morganjroberts/open-UST/README.md

 # **open-UST:** An Open Source Manufacturing Framework for a Low-cost Ultrasound Tomography Research System.

-There is a high barrier to entry for researchers starting UST experiments: UST hardware is not available off the shelf, and custom systems are expensive.
+There is a high barrier to entry for researchers starting ultrasound tomography (UST) experiments: UST hardware is not available off the shelf, and custom systems are expensive.
 The goal of the open-UST project is to **lower the barrier to entry for experimental ultrasound tomography UST researchers.**

 <p align="center">
   <img src="https://github.com/morganjroberts/open-UST/blob/main/docs/img/home-image-nologo.png" width="100%">